Centrosome

 Figure 1.
 Examples for proteins localized to the centrosome and centriolar satellites.
 CEP131 localizes to centriolar satellites and has an important role in the formation and function of cilia (detected in A-431 cells).
 PCNT is a well-characterized protein component of the filamentous matrix of the centrosome with important roles in both mitosis and meiosis (detected in U-251 cells).
 MKKS is a centrosome-shuttling protein that localizes to a tube-like structure around the centrioles in the pericentriolar material (PCM) and is important for cell division (detected in U2OS cells).
 Normally, MKKS shuttles between the centrosome and the cytosol throughout the cell cycle but when mutated, it fails to localize to the centrosome, leading to the McKusick Kaufman syndrome, a disease that manifests with impaired development, especially of hands and feet, as well as heart and genital defects.

-• Proteins localizing to the centrosome are mainly involved in intracellular organization and transport, microtubule organization and cell cycle progression.
+• Proteins localizing to the centrosome are mainly involved in intracellular organization and transport, microtubule organization, cell cycle progression and mitosis.

 Figure 2.
 3% of all human protein-coding genes encode proteins localized to the centrosome or the centriolar satellites.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.